-One more difference from the In-Order Command List – as all commands in the Out-Of-Order lists are independent we may assume that OpenCL Runtime will require immediate callback from any command.
+One more difference from the In-Order Command List – as all commands in the Out-Of-Order lists are independent, we may assume that OpenCL Runtime will require immediate callback from any command.
 This means that there is no benefit in completion notifications batching.